Serving the greater Edmonds community for over four decades.

-Founders Peggy Kennedy (shown here) and Gretchen Dixon started the Edmonds Food Bank in the closet of the United Methodist Church with no refrigerator or freezer space.
-As time went on, they moved from the closet to a classroom and finally ended up downstairs in the current location.
+The Edmonds Food Bank was founded by Peggy Kennedy and Gretchen Dixon in the closet of the United Methodist Church, initially without a refrigerator or freezer space.
+As the need for their services grew, they relocated from the closet to a classroom and eventually to the current location known as Kennedy Hall.

 During its early days, the food bank served approximately 20 people per week by providing them with a bag of groceries.
 Over the years, the demand for assistance has increased significantly, and the food bank now serves over 800 families every week, equating to over 40,000 pounds of food per week.